CatsKissat/ModularAttack/README.md

 This is based on Code Monkey's [Modular Character's System in Unity](https://www.youtube.com/watch?v=mJRc9kLxFSk) and Unity API.

 ## How to use?
-1. Add files to the project
+1. Add files to the project.
-2. Attach PlayerAttackBase and AttackMeleeCommand to the player character
+2. Install New Input System.
+3. Create new input called OnAttack to the Input Actions menu.
-3. Attack Damager to a weapon / a bullet / etc.
+4. Attach Damager.cs to a weapon / a bullet / etc.
-4.
+5. Attach PlayerAttackBase.cs and AttackMeleeCommand.cs to the player character.
+6. Set Weapon Hand GameObject for the AttackMeleeCommand.cs (location where attack / bullet spawns).
+7. Set Attack Prefab for the AttackMeleeCommand.cs (the same GameObject where you attached Damager.cs).